PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 single Torch-free canonicalization owner, while the exporter contains only the ordered invocations.

+Feature-last seed discovery and its rank-four island policy are co-located in the same module.
+The module also owns preserved-region shrinking and restoration of non-preserved tensors to channel-first layouts.
+These functions share the collector's graph index or accept the normalizer's existing producer/consumer maps, so the exporter no longer implements a second layout-region policy or ad hoc fallback map construction.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,